 So a few weeks ago I tried another alternative.
 I rented a room at the Dulles Airport Marriott.
 They have a package, called Stay and Park, that for $125.00 that gives you an overnight room and two weeks of parking.
 The hotel is less than a mile from the airport – heck, it’s basically on a runway – which means the shuttle takes 5 minutes to get there.
 Take off the parking fees and the rate is $65.00.
 For that, you get to sleep until 4:00 or 4:30 am, and still get to the airport in plenty of time.

 Even better, your car is parked in the Marriott parking lot.
 So instead of waiting 30 minutes for a bus to pick you up from your car, and 30 more minutes to get back to your car, you travel in a van and take 5 minutes to get your car and drive away.

-If you’re headed out on vacation in the next few months (especially if you are lucky enough to take more than a week off) it’s worth looking at the park & stay options.
+If you’re headed out on vacation to try the best zipline experience in the next few months (especially if you are lucky enough to take more than a week off) it’s worth looking at the park & stay options.
 Several other hotels in the area offer the same thing – so there is some price shopping available.
 And the hotel shuttles beat the Economy lot bus any day.

 Alternatively, you can try to sleep on the plane.
 The cost for a pillow will be $5.00, please.

 We love to travel (from DC) will be published every other Wednesday (except when the author is on the road and can’t get the internet connection to work).
 Please email suggestions to jonebaker at we love dc dot com.